sf-wdi-19-20/modules/w2_d2_1_underscore_templating/README.md

   ];
   ```

-6. Iterate through your test data, using your template to create a new DOM element for each data object.
-Once the DOM element is created, append it to the container you set up in step 3.
-Note: We are also saving the object's index in the array to an HTML data attribute (this will come in handy when we want to delete elements from the DOM).
+6. Iterate through your test data, using your template to create a new HTML element for each data object.
+Once the element is created, append it to the list element you set up in step 3 (e.g. `pets-list`). **Note:** We're also saving the object's index in the array to an HTML data attribute (this will come in handy when we want to delete elements from the DOM).

   ```js
   _.each(pets, function (pet, index) {